 If you want to add text to the entire GIF or if you want to add text to selected frames, both ways are easily adjusted and straightforward - and actually the same process!
 You can edit, change typeface and color like you normally would.

 Like adjustment layers, anything that is below the text layer will have the text on it.
 So to easily add text to selected frames, just place the text right above the last frame you'd like the text to show up on.

 If you want text on the entire GIF, just place it at the top of the layers list.

-To make sure that your GIF is saved out with all your frames and animation, go to FIle > Save for Web and make sure the format is GIF.
+To ensure that your GIF is saved with all your frames and animation, go to FIle > Save for Web and make sure the format is GIF.
 You also should consider compressing the file to reduce the file size and make it stream better on the internet.

-You can select the "2-up" tab to easily compare between settings.
-You want to make sure that your GIF still looks good, but also is not a huge image size.
+You can select the "2-up" tab to compare between settings easily.
+You want to make sure that your GIF still looks good but also is not a huge image size.

-If you'd like to make changes to your GIF layer on, don't forget to save it as a Photoshop file, otherwise you won't be able to import your GIF to edit specific frames.
+If you'd like to make changes to your GIF layer, don't forget to save it as a Photoshop file; otherwise, you won't be able to import your GIF to edit specific frames.

 Jonas Rodrigo on July 26, 2015:

 Noelle, this a very useful hub.
 I'm still trying to learn the basics of photoshop but I'll bookmark this for when I think I'm ready to do this project myself.

 Noelle (author) from Denver on June 28, 2013: